petrakumi12/positiveNews/readme.md

 # Positive News Aggregator
 A tool that sends a daily email of feel-good news articles.

 This is a serverless Go application that aggregates optimistic news articles, ranks them using GPT-4, stores top articles in DynamoDB, and sends a daily email via SNS with your top 10 positive news articles of the past week.

+Users don't need to subscribe to see the daily feed at this (very unserious) website: http://pk-positive-news.s3-website.us-east-2.amazonaws.com/
+To subscribe, users can scroll to the bottom of the website and submit their Name + Email.

 ## Overview